semantic-release/semantic-release/README.md

 These options are currently available:
 - `branch`: The branch on which releases should happen.
 Default: `'master'`
+- `repositoryUrl`: The git repository URL.
+Default: `repository` property in `package.json` or git origin url.
+Any valid git url format is supported (See [Git protocols](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols)).
+If the [Github plugin](https://github.com/semantic-release/github) is used the URL must be a valid Github URL that include the `owner`, the `repository` name and the `host`.
+The Github shorthand URL is not supported.
 - `dry-run`: Dry-run mode, skipping verifyConditions, publishing and release, printing next version and release notes
 - `debug`: Output debugging information